6 Healthy Heart Tips for Parents

 1. Eat Plenty of Fibre

-You’ve probably heard that fibre is important, yet many children and adults aren’t getting enough fibre in their diet.
-Fibre is a type of carbohydrate that humans are unable to digest, and it is found in the plants we eat – fruits, vegetables, grains, nuts, seeds and legumes.
+You’ve probably heard that fibre is important, yet many children and adults aren’t getting enough in their diet.
+Fibre is a type of carbohydrate that humans are unable to digest.
+It is found in the plants we eat – fruits, vegetables, grains, nuts, seeds and legumes.

-The role of fibre in preventing heart disease stems from its ability to lower both blood pressure and cholesterol.
-Foods high in soluble fibre, such as oats, have been shown to be particularly beneficial in lowering total cholesterol levels.
+Fibre helps to lower both blood pressure and cholesterol.
+It, therefore, plays a significant role in the prevention of heart disease.
+Foods high in soluble fibre, such as oats, have proven particularly beneficial in lowering total cholesterol levels.

-Oats contain high amounts of soluble fibre called beta gluten, which forms a gel inside the intestines.
-Beta glucan is known to reduce blood cholesterol, however the way in which it does this has not been established.
-Researchers suggest the thick gel reduces the absorption of cholesterol from our diet as well as preventing the reuptake of bile acids which are essential for digestion.
-Without reuptake, the body needs to make more bile salts by usual circulating cholesterol, which results in reduced blood cholesterol.
+Oats contain high amounts of soluble fibre called beta glucan.
+This forms a gel inside the intestines.
+Beta glucan is known to reduce blood cholesterol, however, how it does this has not been established.
+Researchers suggest that the thick gel reduces the absorption of cholesterol from our diet and prevents the reuptake of bile acids, which are essential for digestion.
+Without reuptake, the body needs to make more bile salts by usual circulating cholesterol.
+This results in reduced blood cholesterol.

 2. Omega 3 Fatty Acids

-Omega 3 fatty acids might be one of those health buzzwords you see popping up online, but they actually have an important role in maintaining heart health.
-Polyunsaturated and monounsaturated fats are the healthy types of fats, which when eaten instead of saturated fats, have a positive effect on heart health.
-Omega 3 fatty acids are a type of polyunsaturated fat and one of the best sources is fatty fish, such as tuna and salmon.
+Omega 3 fatty acids might be a health buzzword but they actually have an important role in maintaining heart health.
+Polyunsaturated and monounsaturated fats are the healthy types of fats.
+When eaten, instead of saturated fats, they have a positive effect on heart health.
+Omega 3 fatty acids are a type of polyunsaturated fat.
+One of the best sources is fatty fish, such as tuna and salmon.

-The human body cannot produce omega fatty acids, so it is important you and your child are eating sources in your diet.
-Aside from fish, the only other sources include flaxseeds, chia seeds and walnuts.
+The human body cannot produce omega fatty acids, so it’s important you and your child are eating sources in your diet.
+Aside from fish, the only other sources include flaxseed, chia seeds and walnuts.

 3. Reduce Unhealthy Fats

-It’s important to know that even though dairy products do contain saturated fats, research has found that dairy products might actually lower risk of heart disease and stroke.
+Though dairy products contain saturated fats, research has found they might actually lower the risk of heart disease and stroke.
 This is likely due to the other nutrients they also contain.
 It is recommended that children under the age of 2 have full cream dairy or breastmilk.

-Saturated fats should be limited in your child’s diet as high intakes of foods containing saturated fat can contribute to high cholesterol levels, high blood pressure and risk of heart disease later in life.
+Saturated fats should be limited in your child’s diet.
+High intake of foods containing saturated fat can contribute to high cholesterol levels, high blood pressure and risk of heart disease later in life.

 4. Eat Plenty of Red Fruits and Vegetables